Take a look at the GMAT scores required by the top universities:

 Yes, there are a lot of universities in Canada that accept applicants without a GMAT.

-Is it possible to get into MIM in the USA without GMAT?
+Is it possible to get into Master In Management in the US without GMAT?

 Yes, a number of US universities let you apply for their MiM programme without GMAT, it may work for you as an advantage, but is not a requirement.